naeemmusamh/Reading-note/Readme201-03.md

 the ordered list it a tag element in HTML like (ol) it create be opening tang and close tag

-and in the ol tag it include (li) is placed in ol between opening tag and closeing tag
+and in the ol tag it include (li) is placed in ol between opening tag and closeting tag

 ![]()